techidaily/site-android-transfer/source/_posts/in-2024-how-to-transfer-text-messages-from-vivo-x100-pro-to-new-phone-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Download this tool to try transferring text messages to the new phone.
 Here, I'd like to give the Windows version a shot.
 And also, we take data transfer from Samsung to iPhone as an example.

-## How to Transfer Text Messages to New Phone Step by Step

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/HMuxjTCMX2E?si=ylRTMJuUstpjLsZc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/tPgf_wSdhS8?si=BHoH1ryaxmwk-8FV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## How to Transfer Text Messages to New Phone Step by Step

 ### Step 1.
 Run this phone transfer tool on the computer